blaire9989/BEMsim3D/tutorial_individual.md

 A $\texttt{.txt}$ files that contains some rows of data, where each row specifies a wavelength to be simulated.
 Each row contains 3 values, where the first value is the wavelength in microns, generally between 0.4 and 0.7.
 The second and third values are the real and imaginary parts of the surface material's index of refraction (IOR) at the provided wavelength.
 For materials such as metals, these values vary can significantly with wavelength.

 ##### wi.txt
 A $\texttt{.txt}$ files that contains some rows of data, where each row specifies an incident direction to be simulated.
 Each row contains 2 values, where the first value is the zenith ($\theta$) angle of the incident direction, and the second is the azimuth ($\phi$) angle of the incident direction.
-Fpr normal incidence, both angles are 0.
+For normal incidence, both angles are 0.
 For grazing incident directions, the first value should be close to $\pi / 2$.

 ##### Formatting
 All the data values in the aforementioned $\texttt{.txt}$ files are assumed to be delimited by commas(,) in each row.
 We usually construct the input data matrices in $\texttt{MATLAB}$ and use the $\texttt{writematrix}$ function in $\texttt{MATLAB}$ to write the $\texttt{.txt}$ files.